Loss Of Appetite In Toddlers: Causes & Ways To Deal With It

 Image: IStock

 1. Serve small portions frequently: Children have smaller stomachs than adults and tend to have low food intake.
-Consider feeding five to six small meals a day rather than fewer yet large meals.
+If your baby refuses to eat a large meal at once, consider offering five to six small meals a day instead of fewer, larger meals.

 1. Provide healthy snacks: Preventing a toddler from eating between meals can be difficult.
 In addition, snacking can be on the rise when the toddler is undergoing a growth spurt.
 In such cases, provide healthy food as snacks, such as fresh fruits, vegetable salad, or boiled vegetable pieces.
-These can be served as finger foods that satiate hunger, are high in nutrition, and leave enough space for meals in the tummy.
+These can be served as finger foods for toddlers to satiate their hunger.
+They are nutritious and leave enough space in their tummies for regular meals.

 1. Make them drink water: If your child is thirsty between meals, then offer water for hydration.
 Avoid giving packaged juices or homemade juices that contain added sugar.
 Limit the amount of juice your child drinks to less than six ounces a day.